crafting-dev/sandbox-action/README.md

       # This is required to post a comment to PR.
       GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
     steps:
-      - name: generate-preview-url # name of this step
+      - name: generate-preview-url # name of this step, you can rename this as needed
         uses: crafting-dev/sandbox-launch-action/@latest
         with:
           # required inputs for sandbox-launch-action to specify the target template.
           template: TEMPLATE_NAME
 ```

+- replace `TEMPLATE_NAME` with the target template defined sandboxes.cloud.
+- ensure the `GITHUB_TOKEN` env is properly set, as the action depends on it to append a comment.

 3. create a PR and a preview URL would be appended to your PR.